 |A pool of dried zombie blood|

-Blood: Saturated with extra iron and additional erythrocytes, zombic blood is thick and black, hence the nickname "zombie oil."
+Blood: Saturated with extra iron and bile with additional erythrocytes, zombic blood is thick and dark, hence the nickname "zombie oil."

 Heart: As with vampires, zombic blood is pumped by skeletal muscle rather than the heart.
 However, the rate of circulation is much slower, hence the tissue necrosis.

 thermal imaging of the transformation

 A long-held, common misconception is that zombies are immortal, when in actuality the vast majority of them live less than a year.
 It is possible to determine a zombie's age based on their external appearance—specifically, their level of decomposition, also known as necrotic degradation.

 |The three stages of necrotic degradation|

 Stage I: 1-3 months.
 The skin is mottled, flaking, peeling and covered with open sores.

 Stage II: 4-6 months.
 The ears, lips, nose and eyelids are rotting away; loss of skin, teeth, hair, nails, fingers and toes.
-Swelling of tissues from gas and fluid buildup; exposure of subcutaneous tissues.
+Bacterial breakdown of dead tissue causes bloating and eventual splitting of epidermis.

 Stage III: 7-9 months.
-Body is emaciated, with large areas of exposed muscle and bone; loss of facial features, breasts, genitals and possibly even entire limbs.
+Body is emaciated, with large areas of exposed muscle and bone; loss of facial features, breasts, genitals and likely limbs.
 Outer tissues are dry, tough and leathery.
-Most (if not all) of the hair and teeth are gone, and one or both eyes fall out.
+Most of the hair and teeth are gone, and one or both eyes fall out.